Why School Choice is a Bad Idea.

 My heart sank.
 I screamed at my computer.
 I texted other advocate friends.
-We just couldn’t believe what we were reading.
-Seriously, a billionaire campaign donor with zero public education experience…. that’s who he nominated?
+We couldn’t believe what we were reading.
+Seriously, a billionaire campaign donor with zero public education experience.
+That’s who he nominated?
 A woman whose family has dumped millions of dollars into school choice.

 This post is not just about Betsy DeVos.
-Mind you, I’ll get into that.
+Mind you; I’ll get into that.
 Her nomination has merely jump-started the conversation about school choice.
 And, hey, school choice!
-It sounds wonderful, doesn’t it?
+It sounds lovely, doesn’t it?

 Not when you understand what our GOP legislators actually mean when they say school choice.

 For the record, that is what I am talking about–what GOP and other “school choice” supporters say when proposing these changes to our public education system.

 The Lies about School Choice and the Failure of Public Schools.

 Legislators and school choice proponents will do lots to convince you that this is a great thing.
 School Choice!
 You have a choice!
 You get to choose what school your child goes to.
 Sounds empowering, doesn’t it?

 Wow, a choice.
 I mean, I am just sooooo unhappy with my school district; this has to be better, right?
 Not necessarily.